Save your text neck

 Check out this New York Times article: Keep Your Head Up: How Smartphone Addiction Kills Manners and Moods

-Like many things that aren’t really healthy for us, these costs are not going to suddenly show up tomorrow.
-They build up over time in ways that make it hard to impossible to track what the changes are doing to your body.
+Like many things that aren’t healthy for us, these costs are not going to suddenly show up tomorrow.
+They build up over time.
+In ways that make it hard to track what the changes are doing to your body.
 However, there is hope for us all!

 What can I do about this?